seraphim503/TQSS/readme.md

 # QBittorrent  Stat Signature Generator

-I've built a Python script that turns your live qBittorrent statistics into a sleek, auto-updating forum signature.
+I've built a Python script that turns your live qBittorrent statistics and PC statistics into a sleek, auto-updating forum signature.

 ### 1. What This Script Does